Identify an Appropriate Date to Terminate the Plan

 Amend the Plan to Insure It Reflects All Tax Law Changes to the Date of Termination

 Generally the plan must be amended for the various applicable tax acts before the plan can be terminated.
 This comes as a surprise to many owners who have a plan that they want to terminate.
-Plans must be amended for GUST, EGTRRA, Pension Protection Act of 2006 (PPA), Heroes Earnings Assistance and Relief Tax Act of 2008 (HEART Act); and the Worker, Retiree, and Employer Recovery Act of 2008 (PPA Technical Corrections Act), etc.
+For example, retirement plans must be amended for GUST, EGTRRA, Pension Protection Act of 2006 (PPA), Heroes Earnings Assistance and Relief Tax Act of 2008 (HEART Act); and the Worker, Retiree, and Employer Recovery Act of 2008 (PPA Technical Corrections Act), etc.

 Adopt an Amendment Freezing the Money Purchase Pension Plan Contribution Formula